-- 21.47 Parking in front gardens: The most pleasant street environments are often leafy and tree lined with clear definition between private and public realm.
+- 21.39 Parking in front gardens: The most pleasant street environments are leafy and tree-lined with clear definition between private and public realm.
 Removing plants and front garden walls to enable front garden parking can reduce the quality of the street.
-The conversion of front gardens into car parking areas can have negative visual impacts and adverse consequences for the local environment. - 21.48 When the Council considers application for dropped kerbs for existing properties the following is considered: - Impacts on traffic and road safety, particularly walking and cycling. - Impacts on any planned schemes. - All new crossover applications have to comply with the GPDO guidance for the front gardens as per the link - Guidance on the permeable surfacing of front gardens - Loss of verges or similar amenity more that 3m wide. - 21.49 The Council therefore discourages the use of front gardens for parking.
-Front garden parking may be permitted if applicants can meet the criteria for vehicle crossovers set out by Highways and demonstrate to the Council's satisfaction that the negative impacts can be mitigated and that gardens are large enough to allow cars to be parked at right angles to the road, without obstructing the pavements or pedestrian access to the house itself. and without detracting from the building's setting and the character of the surrounding area.
+The conversion of front gardens into car parking areas can have negative visual impacts and adverse consequences for the local environment.
+When the Council considers applications for dropped kerbs for existing properties the following is considered: - Impacts on traffic and road safety, particularly walking and cycling; - Impacts on any planned schemes; - All new crossover applications have to comply with the GPDO guidance for the front gardens; - Guidance on the permeable surfacing of front gardens; and - Loss of verges or similar amenity more that 3m wide.

+The Council therefore discourages the use of front gardens for parking.
+Front garden parking may be permitted if applicants can meet the criteria for vehicle crossovers set out by Highways and demonstrate to the Council's satisfaction that the negative impacts can be mitigated and that gardens are large enough to allow cars to be parked at right angles to the road, without obstructing the pavements or pedestrian access to the house itself and without detracting from the building's setting and the character of the surrounding area.
 Existing walls, hedges and trees should be retained.
-Off street parking may not be permitted where deemed to have a negative impact on parking provision in the street. - 21.50 The Council therefore discourages the use of front gardens for parking.
-Front garden parking may be permitted if applicants can demonstrate to the Council's satisfaction that the negative impacts can be mitigated and that gardens are large enough to allow cars to be parked at right angles to the road, without obstructing the pavements or pedestrian access to the house itself and without detracting from the building's setting and the character of the surrounding area.
-Existing walls, hedges and trees should be retained.
-Off street parking may not be permitted where deemed to have a negative impact on parking provision in the street. - 21.51 Dwelling Conversions and Parking: The conversion of dwellings into self-contained flats and bedsits has contributed to additional pressure on residents' on-street parking.
-To address this and other problems the Council has reviewed and revised its policy requirements in relation to dwelling conversions (see DM6).
+Off-street parking may not be permitted where deemed to have a negative impact on parking provision in the street.

+- Dwelling conversions and parking: The conversion of dwellings into self-contained flats and bedsits has contributed to additional pressure on residents' on-street parking.
 Applications for conversions need to demonstrate that they will not put undue pressure on local on-street parking. - Miscellaneous: Residential staff in residential care premises and non-residential developments will need to have parking provision made for them in accordance with the appropriate residential standard (except where otherwise stated).
 The parking spaces related to non-resident staff needs will normally be assessed on the maximum number of (non-ancillary) staff likely to be present at any one time.
-Staff cycle parking requirements will also need to be met.

-- 21.53 Electric Vehicle Charging Bays: 20% of off-road parking spaces associated with new development are required to provide charging facilities for electric vehicles.
-The remaining 80% are required to have passive provision for electric vehicles (e.g. infrastructure ducts for wiring) so that charging facilities can easily be added in the future. - 21.54 All parking requirements which result in part of one space being necessary will be rounded down to the next whole number.
+Staff cycle parking requirements will also need to be met. - 21.42 Electric vehicle charging bays: 20% of off-road parking spaces associated with new development are required to provide charging facilities for electric vehicles.
+The remaining 80% are required to have passive provision for electric vehicles (e.g. infrastructure ducts for wiring) so that charging facilities can easily be added in the future. - 21.43 All parking requirements which result in part of one space being necessary will be rounded down to the next whole number.